Knowledge Editing for Large Language Models: A Survey: Problem Formulation

 In this section, we provide a formal definition for the knowledge-based model editing (KME) task for pre-trained LLMs, where a general formulation of the KME objective is formulated to encompass specific KME strategies.
 The task of KME for LLMs can be broadly defined as the process of precisely modifying the behavior of pre-trained LLMs, such that new knowledge can be incorporated to maintain the currentness and relevancy of LLMs can be maintained, without negatively influencing other pre-trained knowledge irrelevant to the edits.
 To provide a clear formulation, we present the definitions of different terms used in KME, where the overall process is illustrated in Fig.~\ref{fig:formulation}.

-\textsf{\textbf{Editing Target.}} In this survey, we represent the knowledge encoded or required to be injected into the pre-trained LLMs as a \textbf{knowledge triple} $t = (s,r,o)$, where $s$ is the subject (e.g., \textit{president of the USA}), $r$ is the relation (e.g., \textit{is}), and $o$ is the object (e.g., \textit{Biden}).
-From the perspective of knowledge triple, KME for LLMs aims to modify the \textbf{original knowledge triple} $t=(s, r, o)$ encoded in the pre-trained weights of the model into the \textbf{target knowledge triple} $t^*=(s,r,o^*)$, where $o^*$ is the target object different from $o$.
+\textsf{\textbf{Editing Target.}} In this survey, we represent the knowledge required to be injected into LLMs as a \textbf{knowledge triple} $t = (s,r,o)$, where $s$ is the subject (e.g., \textit{president of the USA}), $r$ is the relation (e.g., \textit{is}), and $o$ is the object (e.g., \textit{Biden}).
+From the perspective of knowledge triple, the objective of KME for LLMs is to modify the \textbf{original knowledge triple} $t=(s, r, o)$ encoded in the pre-trained weights of the model into the \textbf{target knowledge triple} $t^*=(s,r,o^*)$, where $o^*$ is the target object different from $o$.
 In this manner, we can define an \textbf{edit} as a tuple $e=(t,t^*)=(s,r,o\rightarrow o^*)$, which denotes the update of the obsolete old knowledge $t$ into the new knowledge $t^{*}$.